Funding opportunity

 • 15mC topic two: reconsidering urban mobility systems: towards system innovation and proximity policies for sustainable city regions

-• 15mC topic three: evidence for the urban mobility transition – data and indicators for effective decision-making
+• 15mC topic three: evidence for the urban mobility transition, data and indicators for effective decision-making

 Read more about the transition pathways on the DUT website.

 The UK research part of the project must be social science led (at least 50% within ESRC’s remit).
-However, we strongly encourage the inclusion of arts and humanities and engineering and physical science researchers in projects.
+However, we strongly encourage the inclusion of arts and humanities, and engineering and physical science researchers in projects.

 Funding available

 We aim to support five to seven projects.
-Up to £2,100,000 is available from UKRI for UK applicants within this funding opportunity.
+Up to £2.1 million is available from UKRI for UK applicants within this funding opportunity.
 The full economic cost of the UK part of the project can be up to £400,000.
 ESRC, AHRC and EPSRC will typically fund 80% of the full economic cost.

-Please ensure you have read section five, project implementation in the funding opportunity text published on the DUT website to understand all the costs you need to include in your budget related to DUT programme activities that successful projects must engage with.
+Please ensure you have read section five, project implementation, in the funding opportunity text published on the DUT website to understand all the costs you need to include in your budget related to DUT programme activities that successful projects must engage with.
 For example, mandatory project events and support for the DUT knowledge hubs.

 How to apply